koli/kong-ingress/README.md

 It's a Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) Controller for [Kong](https://getkong.org/about) which manages Kong apis for each existent host on ingresses resources.

-# What's is an Ingress Controller
+# What's an Ingress Controller

 An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's /ingresses endpoint for updates to the Ingress resource.
 Its job is to satisfy requests for ingress.